 - Protein restriction may not be as important as is traditionally taught.

-- Mannitol may reduce intracranial pressure.
+- Mannitol may reduce raised intracranial pressure.
 Try to avoid sedatives, as they make assessment difficult.
 Intracranial pressure monitoring is sometimes required.

 - Cerebral oedema often leads to brain herniation and death.
 A possible treatment that is being assessed is hypothermia.

 - Acute kidney injury may require haemodialysis or continuous arteriovenous haemofiltration, as the former can drop blood pressure to a dangerous level.

 - Fresh-frozen plasma, platelet concentrates, antifibrinolytic drugs, prothrombin complex concentrates and recombinant activated factor VII are often used to treat or prevent abnormal bleeding.

 - Monitor glucose and other biochemical parameters.
 Large amounts of IV glucose may be required.